CMeeg/next-azure/README.md

 * PowerShell scripts for quickly creating and tearing down environments
 * An Azure DevOps Pipeline for building and deploying a Next.js app to Azure
-  * The Pipeline will provision the necessary infrastructure for you in Azure as described in the included [Bicep](https://github.com/Azure/bicep) files
+  * The Pipeline will provision the necessary infrastructure for you in Azure using the included [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) files
 * A Next.js app hosted and running in Azure App Services with full support for SSR and SSG scenarios including [Automatic Static Optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization), and [Incremental Static Regeneration](https://nextjs.org/docs/basic-features/data-fetching#incremental-static-regeneration)
-  * Next's [Middleware](https://nextjs.org/docs/middleware) feature is also suported
+  * Next's [Middleware](https://nextjs.org/docs/middleware) feature is also supported
 * A CDN for caching static assets, and [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) for application monitoring

 > If you only need support for [statically generated pages](https://nextjs.org/docs/advanced-features/static-html-export) via `next export` then check out [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/deploy-nextjs) instead.